fluture-js/Fluture/README.md

 ### Cancellation

-Cancellation is a system whereby running Futures get an opportunity stop what they're doing and release resources that they were holding, when the consumer indicates it is no longer interested in the result.
+Cancellation is a system whereby running Futures get an opportunity to stop what they're doing and release resources that they were holding, when the consumer indicates it is no longer interested in the result.

 To cancel a Future, it must be unsubscribed from.
 Most of the [consumption functions](#consuming-futures) return an `unsubscribe` function.